liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 for more information.

-It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the mobile device rules app verify process above:
+It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the Mobile Device Rules app verify process above:

     com.liferay.mobile.device.rules.service